-I am Dylan W. Greenwood, a criminal defense attorney in North Carolina, and I empathize with those who are facing domestic violence charges.
-I try to consider the alternatives, such as self-defense or even the possibility of false accusations.
-I use my knowledge of the criminal justice system, and my good rapport with judges and prosecutors, to make sure my client's side of the story gets told.
+Our criminal defense attorney, Dylan W. Greenwood, in North Carolina, empathizes with those who are facing domestic violence charges.
+He tries to consider the alternatives such as self-defense or even the possibility of false accusations.
+He uses his knowledge of the criminal justice system, and his good rapport with judges and prosecutors, to make sure his client’s side of the story gets told.

 Facing Domestic Violence Charges In North Carolina

 There are many crimes that can fall under the scope of domestic violence in North Carolina simply if a personal relationship exists between the alleged victim and the defendant such as, but not limited to:

 - Sexual battery

 - Threats of bodily harm

 In cases of domestic violence, a defendant may be arrested and charged in accordance with the crime that was allegedly committed.
 Protective orders may also be filed against the accused which, in some cases, can do things like cause a person to lose possession of their firearms, and force them to stay away from their loved ones, including their children.